 You should always keep your statements factual and steer clear of any remarks that could be taken the wrong way, like admitting fault or minimizing injuries.
 Accident reports and medical documentation combined with legal representation can make your insurance claim stronger.

 When an insurance company denies you reasonable compensation, you may need to initiate legal proceedings.
-Mastering these negotiation strategies ensures you receive full compensation for your needs.
+Mastering these negotiation strategies helps you receive full compensation for your needs.

 Various car accidents produce different amounts of damage and injury severity.
 In Anaheim, the frequent stop-and-go traffic leads to rear-end collisions, which typically result in whiplash and back injuries.
 Head trauma and broken bones often result from T-bone crashes that occur at busy intersections such as Lincoln Avenue and State College Boulevard.